 The recently released 2015 crime statistics by the South African Police Services (SAPS) in September revealed that robbery with aggravating circumstances has increased by 9% year-on-year.
 Syndicate crimes targeting businesses, especially attractive high end items such as jewellery, clothing, cellphones and cigarettes, is especially on the rise.

-Unfortunately innocent by-standers have also been known to fall victim to robberies in malls and stores, and should take ownership, as most businesses do not provide such insurance cover for their customers.
+Unfortunately innocent by-standers have also been known to fall victim to robberies in malls and stores, and should take ownership, as most businesses do not provide such insurance cover for their clients.
 Shoppers are not exempt from mall robbery crimes, and should not leave the onus on business-owners to cover their losses should they be affected.

 The continued robberies have made safety concerns a major priority, and individual shopping malls around Gauteng and the Western Cape, the largest hit areas, have since put plans in place to protect shoppers as far as possible.
 These include improved evacuation plans, as well as the replacement of poor quality security cameras that have been a hindrance in police investigations.